lab-midas/lxc/README.md

 Student containers
 ------------------
+To start a student container run

+    ./setupcontainer <container_name> <container_port>

+The name of the container should have the following format "contrastud01".
 To add mount points inside your student container, use the following lxc command on the host system:

     lxc config device add <container_name> homes_disk disk source=<host_dir> path=<container_mount_dir>